QASymphony/shell-agent-samples/postman-nodesjs/README.md

                         NOTE: If a test execution appears twice, BOTH execution results will be added

-    -t parenttype       The tyep of folder to look in to store the test results. this is related to parentid Values can be 'release' 'test-suite' or 'test-cycle'
+    -t parenttype       The type of folder to look in to store the test results. this is related to parentid Values can be 'release' 'test-suite' or 'test-cycle'

     -c credentials      The file that has the appropriate qTest Credentials for this script.